carlynorama/FixedSizeCollection/README.md

 This is a harder task to get correct and a lot of API considerations can be worked out using the "easier" storage backed path.
 One concern was that a view only type would it lead indirect holding of a struct inside itself.

-Also, it may make sense to have differing memory backings available like some other collections offer (contigous or not, etc)
+Also, it may make sense to have differing memory backings available like some other collections offer (contiguous or not, etc)

 [Example view based suggestion by Joe_Groff](https://forums.swift.org/t/approaches-for-fixed-size-arrays/58894/33):